chalmersplasmatheory/DREAM/doc/sphinx/source/frontend/api/Settings/eqsys/n_re.rst

    Simulations may be sensitive to the choice of :math:`p_\star` and so the user should take care and choose :math:`p_\star` wisely.

+Coefficients should be provided as four-dimensional arrays with shape ``(nt, nr, nxi, np)``.

+The transport coefficients will be interpolated in time during the simulation, and two different methods for doing this exist: nearest interpolation (taking the value of the coefficient closest in time to the current time) and linear interpolation.
+The interpolation method is set with an argument ``interp1d`` to the methods :py:meth:`DREAM.Settings.Transport.Transport.setSvenssonAdvection` and :py:meth:`DREAM.Settings.Transport.Transport.setSvenssonDiffusion`.
+The argument should be either ``Transport.INTERP1D_NEAREST`` or ``Transport.INTERP1D_LINEAR``.

 It is also possible to interpolate in the transport coefficients using the total plasma current as the interpolating variable rather than time.
 This can